How to take care of your indoor seedlings

 Watering can either make or break your seedling operation.
 Water too much and your seedlings will rot before they come up, or if they already have sprouted, will suffer root rot.
 Don’t water enough and the seedlings will never pop up or worse, your delicate shoots will die before they’ve even had a chance to show you what they can really do.

-Some growers use a cover or germinating dome to help with the process of sprouting seedlings, but I have always found that these contributed to the growth of mold or rot.
-You’ll have to see what works best for your growing operation.
+Some growers use a humidity cover or germinating dome to help with the process of sprouting seedlings, but I have always found that these contributed to the growth of mold or rot if they were not removed as soon as the first seedlings began to sprout.
+You’ll have to see what works best for your own growing operation.

 Nutrients – when should you add them?